Rudxain/Rudxain/README.md

 - Main: Visual Studio Code
 - Quick: Cinnamon Text Editor, MS Windows Notepad
 - Interested: Vim
 - Android: QuickEdit.
-Not my favorite, but has all the stuff I need. **The excessive ads are an absolute nightmare.** Don't download this {bloat|ad}ware unless you REALLY need it
+Has all the stuff I need, and more. **The excessive ads are an absolute nightmare.** Don't download this {bloat|ad}ware unless you REALLY need it.
+I couldn't find an alternative on F-Droid. **Please help me**

 ## OS